Skip to contents

 disp_in_patch Straight-line displacement (in meters) between start and end of the patch

-duration Time duration (in seconds) spent within the patch
+duration Time duration (in seconds) between first and last position in patch

 Plot by tag

-We can also easily plot the residence patches by tag as desired using ggplot2.
-In this example we will plot the residence patches for one red knot (tag 3038).
-The residence patches are coloured by patch ID, and the points are plotted with a grey colour to show the track.
+In this example, we will plot the residence patches for one red knot (tag 3038).
+In the frist example, the residence patches are coloured by patch ID.
+To show the full track, the transient (unassigned) positions are plotted in grey.

 # subset red knot